Business & Technology

 This new integration simplifies many use cases that have historically relied on manual and/or custom invocation of third-party resources.
 In the first release, creating three FortiGate resources within the CloudFormation will be supported.
 These resources are System Interface, System DNS, and Admin Account.

 For example, customers can now take advantage of the Fortinet “Admin Account” resource provider to directly create admin accounts on a FortiGate.
-In the future we plan to support creating Tunnel interfaces on a FortiGate to provision VPN IPsec tunnels between FortiGate devices and AWS-managed services such as the AWS Transit Gateway.
+Customers can also create Tunnel interfaces on a FortiGate to provision VPN IPsec tunnels between FortiGate devices and AWS-managed services such as the AWS Transit Gateway.
 Without this resource provider, users would have to write error-prone User Data scripts or custom Lambda Functions triggered by certain events in their AWS accounts.

 Fortinet’s CloudFormation resource provider support provides organizations with a seamless way to create, update, and delete firewall resources in AWS accounts.
 It abstracts away the underlying complexity, thereby allowing customers to deploy Fortinet firewall resources in the same way as they would deploy any native AWS resource.